These fingerplays and preschool songs for fall will be your best friend for teaching language skills in speech therapy this autumn.

 6. Songs and fingerplays for the preschool crowd often fit in beautifully with theme-based learning.

-Using themes in therapy helps build associations, vocabulary and a rich vocabulary.
+Using themes in therapy helps build associations and a rich vocabulary.
 There are so many great songs and fingerplays that will fit right in.

-How do you find those fabulous fall fingerplays and songs?
+How do you find those fabulous fingerplays and preschool songs for fall?

 Keep in mind that for children who have speech or language disorders, many available renditions are too fast to allow those who need extra processing time to participate.
 Look for those that have a slower pace, especially when your students are first learning the rhyme or song.